Milticket414/Dream-Team/README.md

 - exploration + cleanup process
 - create a jupyter notebook and format
 - aggregate visuals with final analysis
-- optional API
+- optional API (bring in up to date FANG stock prices)
-- us one new Python Library
+- us one new Python Library (PyPortfolioOpt)
 - 10 new library